backupbrew/switchbrew/NCM services.md

 directories in the storage FS(or at least under the "registered" directory?).

+## GetEntrySize

+Takes a [\#ncaID](#ncaID "wikilink") as input.

+Returns the total size readable by ReadEntryRaw.
+This is the same as the size field from offset 0x28 in the NAX0 header in the "<ncaID>.nca/00" file.
+This matches <filesize of that file>-0x4000.

 ## ReadEntryRaw

 Takes an output buffer, a [\#ncaID](#ncaID "wikilink") as input, and a